szepeviktor/waf4wordpress/README.md

 1. Have daily backup
 1. Blocking known *shadow nets*
 1. Have Fail2ban installed (controls the firewall)
-1. Maintain your website + use strict Fail2ban filters which ban at the first attack instantly
+1. Maintain your website + use strict Fail2ban filters which ban on the first attack instantly
 1. Deny direct access to core WordPress files, themes and plugins
 1. WordPress Fail2ban (this project)
 1. Leanmail (filters notification emails)